sensu/sensu-docs/content/sensu-core/2.0/reference/rbac.md

 weight: 1
 version: "2.0"
 product: "Sensu Core"
-platformContent: true
+platformContent: false
 menu:
   sensu-core-2.0:
     parent: reference
 ---

 ## How does Role Based Access Control work?
-Sensu RBAC allows management and access of users and resources based on a heirarchy of Organizations, Environments, Roles, Rules, and Users.
+Sensu RBAC allows management and access of users and resources based on a heirarchy of *organizations*, *environments*, *roles*, *rules*, and *users*.
 Each `environment` belongs to only one `organization`, and each `resource` (user, check, asset, etc) belongs to only one `environment`.
 A Sensu installation can have multiple organizations, each with their own set of environments and resources belonging to them.

 ### Authentication